Best Las Vegas Hangover Cures: 4 Ways To Alleviate the Morning Pain in Sin City

 Fear not!
 The Eiffel Tower Restaurant at Paris (I swear, I’m not getting paid by Paris … but call me if interested) has an expertly crafted cocktail specifically for this stubborn hangover.

 I present to you … the espresso martini!
+(And yes, that’s my picture.)

 The Eiffel Tower Restaurant is quite expensive for dinner, but I’m not asking you to put your hangover on hold all day.
 Go during lunch hours.
 The menu is more affordable and, when I’ve been, the restaurant has been practically empty.